2014 Southern Yemen offensive: Security

 AQAP retreated from Abyan and Shabwah through 2014 as a result of the offensive, with most of its activities instead shifting to Hadhramaut governorate, described as "remote and ill-governed" by the United States Department of State in a report.
 According to a tally by War on the Rocks, between August 2014 and mid-April 2015 AQAP's attacks were significantly more concentrated in Hadhramaut as compared to Abyan and Shabwah.
 Locally stationed soldiers and Popular Committees led a series of operations against AQAP, though with limited support from the government and limited success.
 AQAP aggressively countered these operations, particularly in al-Qatn and Seiyun in the Wadi Hadhramaut valley as opposed to their traditional strongholds in the more populated coastal areas.

 Media coverage

-Media output by the Ministry of Defense covering the offensive was substantial and unprecedented in the campaign against AQAP.
+Media output by the Yemeni Ministry of Defense covering the offensive was substantial and unprecedented in the campaign against AQAP.
 By 27 May 2014, the government-affiliated had published 23 videos courtesy of the Moral Guidance Department, portraying army forces taking part in the offensive and securing significant gains.
 AQAP also conducted its own propaganda campaign against the government, uploading videos through its media wing depicting the effect of the offensive on the civilians in their controlled territories.